A 1992 animated movie that was released with the doll of the same name, courtesy of Mike Young Productions.

 , gives herself the last name "Sparkles" and soon finds herself in Twinkle Town.
 There she finds other children who wished for someone to love them, and with The Power of Love

 , she makes Twinkle Town live up to its name.
-She is soon summoned to help Peter, a lonely boy on Earth, leaving Twinkle Town open to the machinations of The Cloak and Betty, who prefer things drab and dreary.
+She is soon summoned to help Peter, a lonely boy back on Earth, leaving Twinkle Town open to the machinations of The Cloak and Betty, who prefer things drab and dreary.
 Will P.J. be able to undo the damage done to Twinkle Town while still helping Peter?

 Jodi Benson of The Little Mermaid